alper-hub/Movie-Sample/README.md

 # Movie List Application
 This is an IOS application written in swift with VIPER architecture.
 It downloads JSON data from TMDB  and displays it within its two views.
-First view implements a collection view controller where popular movies are displayed, second view is the detail page where the movie poster, vote count, movie name, and overview are displayed.
+First view implements a collection view controller where popular movies are displayed.
+A search bar is located on top of the first view which can be used to search through fetched movies.
+Second view is the detail page where the movie poster, vote count, movie name, and overview are displayed.
 ## Screenshots

 <img src="/images/main-screen.png" width="240"> | <img src="/images/detail-screen.png" width="240">  | <img src="/images/detail-screen-liked.png" width="240">  | <img src="/images/search-screen.png" width="240">